aroccon/TCF36/README.md

 Code for turbulent channel flow simulations.
 Finite-difference code based on the fractional step method.
 Solution of Navier-Stokes equations + phase-field method (ACDI) + energy equation (passive scalar).

-Time integration, two options:
-- Fully explicit: Euler explicit for ACDI + RK3 for Navier-Stokes and temperature
+For time integration, a fully explicit scheme is used: Euler explicit for ACDI + RK3 for Navier-Stokes and temperature
-- Implicit CN for z-diffusive terms of Navier-Stokes equations and RK3 for the rest of the NS terms, RK3 for temperature and Euler explicit for ACDI.
-This latter option is not fully implemented, only the skeleton and the TDMA are present.

 If you use this code, please cite the following work:
 ```bibtex